Pythonity/icon-font-to-png/README.md

 Export all icons in blue:
 `$ icon-font-to-png --css font-awesome.css --ttf fontawesome-webfont.ttf --color blue ALL`

+Export all icons in blue, but using it's hex value:
+`$ icon-font-to-png --css font-awesome.css --ttf fontawesome-webfont.ttf --color blue '#0000ff' ALL`

 Or you can use `font-awesome-to-png`, without css and ttf arguments:
 `$ font-awesome-to-png ALL`